raitechnology/raids/README.md

     memory locations to increase throughput.
 The effect of prefetching can be dramatic, see the [Rai KV prefetching
     test](https://github.com/raitechnology/raikv#prefetching-hashtable-lookups).

+4. Support IEEE 754-2008 decimal arithmatic.
+The 128 bit decimals are used when operating on real numbers within the Redis INCRBYFLOAT commands.
+The 64 bit decimals are used when operating on scores within the Redis sorted set commands.
+This fixes the loss of precision when converting between binary floating point and string decimal representations of real numbers.
+    It also remembers the precision of the inputs, for example:  1.10 + 2.2 is 3.30, not 3.30000019.

 4. Memcached TCP and UDP support.
 All memcached operations can operate on the same String data type that Redis commands do.
 The UDP path is